 Combing both scheduling and ‘live posting’ will make your social media feeds much more interesting to your followers.

 4. Be a part of the ecosystem

 You need to be part of the community.
 You need to like other people’s posts.
-You should repost people’s posts with a comment of your own, as well as simply commenting on posts.
+You should repost people’s posts with a comment of your own and comment on posts.
 Be nice, polite, and interesting.
-If you went to a party and simply went from person to person speaking a sentence then moving on, you wouldn’t have made any new friends by the end of the night.
+If you went to a party and went from person to person, speaking a sentence and then moving on, you wouldn’t have made any new friends by the end of the night.
 Social media is social – interact on there.

 You also need to use the stats that every social network now provides.
 Check on your levels of engagement.
-If you post something and it’s popular, post more things like that.
-If you post something that fails to hit its mark, then don’t keep posting things like that.
+If you post something popular, post more things like that.
+If you post something that fails to hit its mark, don’t keep posting stuff like that.
 Social media is constantly evolving, and you should be too.

 5. Add value

 To get your posts shared online, you need to make them valuable.
-Not monetarily valuable necessarily – although posts with coupons codes in them do work well.
+Not monetarily valuable necessarily – although posts with coupon codes do work well.
 I mean that (at least some of) your posts should be crafted so that people want to share them to make themselves look good.
 The sort of things people like to share most include: